David Peralta Preview, Player Props: Dodgers vs. Guardians

-David Peralta -- with an on-base percentage of .250 in his past 10 games, 53 points lower than his season-long percentage -- will be in action for the Los Angeles Dodgers against the Cleveland Guardians, with Xzavion Curry on the mound, on August 23 at 7:10 PM ET.
+On Thursday, David Peralta (.258 slugging percentage in past 10 games, with zero homers) and the Los Angeles Dodgers face the Cleveland Guardians, whose starting pitcher will be Gavin Williams.
+First pitch is at 1:10 PM ET.

 David Peralta Game Info & Props vs. the Guardians